cmdcolin/oddbiology/README.md

 another organism's photosynthetic machinery.
 The sea slug _Elysia chlorotica_ can survive for months on sunlight after a single algal meal this way.
 Some acoels (e.g. _Symsagittifera reesei_) similarly retain algal chloroplasts and can live partly on sunlight.
-Acoels are themselves phylogenetically odd — long grouped with flatworms, they're actually among the most basal bilaterian animals.
+Acoels are themselves an oddity — long lumped in with flatworms, they're actually one of the earliest branching groups of bilaterally symmetric animals.

 https://en.wikipedia.org/wiki/Kleptoplasty
 https://en.wikipedia.org/wiki/Elysia_chlorotica